selabhvl/dat250public/expassignments/expass4.md

 ### Experiment 3: Swagger (optional)

-Try to investigate how Swagger may be used to specify the REST API from experiment 2.
+Investigate how Swagger may be used to specify the REST API from experiment 2.

 ### Experiment 4: XML representation (optional)